ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/03-metatranscriptomics.md

 The main objectives in metatranscriptomics data analysis is to answer the question:  __what are they doing__.
 At the same time, it can also answer the question: __who is there__.
 These two concepts we have seen in the metagenomics data analysis part of this workshop.
 But we are going to see what is different when we have metatranscriptomics data.

-Taxonomy profiling has traditionally been done using inexpensive 16S rRNA amplicon sequencing.
-It has limited resolution because of the conservation of the target gene and the length of the amplicon product.
-It also limits the ability to profile non-bacterial species of a community.
-In addition, 16S has very limited ability to provide us with the functional capacity of the microbes.
-Furthermore, [studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4523815/) have shown there might be biases introduced during the amplification step to enrich for rRNA gene and in turn introduces biases in quantification fo taxa.

-Shotgun metagenomics approach has gained popularity over the recent years in stuying microbial community.
-It benefits from the constant decrease in sequencing technology and it allows the study of all microorganisms that are difficult to culture.
-By sequencing the whole DNA materials from a community, it not only permits the discovery of unknown taxa, but also the ability of predicting the functions of microbial members.
-We will focus only on the shotgun metagenomics data analysis in this workshop.

 ---

 <p align = "center">